 Is the Vegetarian Quesadillla without extra sauce – which comes in at 165 calories (690kj) per serving.

 If you want extra sauce, then your best choice is Trezigo sauce which adds 12-24 calories depending on the size of the meal it’s added to.

-The fact that the Vegetarian Quesadilla is lowest was a bit of a shocker because a) it’s basically melted cheese in carbs – but in every other variation of meal the Cauliflower version is the lowest option and the Veggie option is the highest!
+The fact that the Vegetarian Quesadilla is lowest was a bit of a shocker because a) it’s basically melted cheese in carbs – but in most other variation of meal the Cauliflower version is the lowest option and the Veggie option is the highest!
 But not the Quesadilla.

-The reason when you look into things is clear – the other veggie versions combine the yumminess of beans, rice and guacamole as a filling – which of course, adds more calories than pure veggies will.
+The reason when you look into things is clear – many of the other veggie versions combine the yumminess of beans, rice and guacamole as a filling – which of course, adds more calories than pure veggies will.

 What’s Trezigo Sauce?

 It’s a sauce flavoured with garlic, coriander and lime – but it also contains spirulina which is an interesting addition as I find spirulina adds a really earthy taste to everything but it seems to work in this.